πŸ† WINNER · NYAS Junior Academy 2026

 npm install

-npx wrangler secret put GROQ_API_KEY
+npx wrangler secret put GROQ_API_KEY # for /chat endpoint

 npx wrangler deploy